Aaron-J-Carter/Pathfinder-Companion/README.md

 Although there is much in terms of mechanics, like damage types, to add, I would like to work on making this a more user friendly experience by having it open an actual UI instead of a command line program.
 This is going to take some time for sure, but once I have an actual UI set up, it will make implementing all the other things I need considerably easier, as I can drop things into a screen, as opposed to figuring out how to deal with menu-ing into them only.
 This means my next update might be awhile, but also it will be actually usable for most people.
 At least thats the idea

+This repository comes with both the code for each portion of the program written in swift, and a pre-compiled executable if you'd rather just run the program